1. Introduction

 Secondary assets

-Click on a secondary asset of the library, for example on Building classified in FundamentalsBuildings & Premises.
+Click on a secondary asset of the Library, for example on Building classified in FundamentalsBuildings & Premises.

-Secondary Asset
+Secondary Assets

 2. Add an existing asset in the structure, creating a compound asset.
 There is no limit to the asset tree.

 3. Indication if the asset is already part of the composition of another asset.
-In case, it is already a sub-element of the assets Back Office.
+In this case, it is already a sub-element of the assets Back Office.

 4. Indication if this asset is currently used in the analysis.
 In this case, it is found at the 3rd level of the root of the risk analysis.

-5. Ability to detach asset from analysis.
+5. Ability to detach assets from analysis.

 6. Risk information table associated with the asset.

-Detach an asset from the analysis will remove all its evaluation.
+Detaching an asset from the analysis will remove all its evaluation.

 Conversely, in the case of primary assets, media assets can only have information risks.
 The risk table is modified from the knowledge base.

-Context menu of library
+Context menu of the Library

 By clicking on the icon context menu, the following context menu appears.
 Whatever the asset type of the library, the menu is the same.